 Can dentures get cavities?

 Dentures themselves cannot get cavities.
-However, if harmful bacteria build up on or around them, you can experience cavities in the remaining natural teeth.
-For this reason, it is important to clean your dentures, gums, and remaining teeth twice a day.
+However, if harmful bacteria build up on or around them, you can get cavities in the remaining teeth.
+For this reason, you should clean your dentures, gums, and remaining teeth twice a day.
 We can also examine your dentures at routine appointments.

 What do you do if your teeth all decay?

-If all of your teeth cannot be saved with root canal treatment, we will recommend a dental extraction.
-Then, we can provide you with dentures, which will restore the comfort and appearance of your smile.
+If root canal treatment cannot save all your teeth, we’ll recommend a tooth extraction.
+Then, we can provide you with dentures.
+They’ll restore the comfort and appearance of your smile.

 Schedule a Dental Appointment

-Contact our office for denture treatment today at 267-651-7247.
+Contact our office for dentures treatment in Lansdale, PA, today at 267-651-7247.
 You may also request a dental consultation with us online.
-Please let us know if you have further questions about restorative dental options.
-We will be happy to help.
+Please let us know if you have more questions about restorative dental options.
+We’ll be happy to help.